Government & Public Safety10 min read

 • Certify copies of certain documents

-• Cannot certify public records
+• Cannot certify vital records or public records that have their own certified-copy process

 • Limited under Ohio law